brian428/ext-typescript-generator/README.md

 ## Quick (Temporary) Initial Notes
 Untyped and fully typed definition files are available in the /definition folder.

-Add a reference to the definition at the top of your .ts file, e.g.: /// <reference path="./definitions/ExtJS-4.2.0-Typed.d.ts" />
+Add a reference to the definition at the top of your .ts file.

 Cast configuration blocks to the appropriate interface to enable code hinting.